Writing

 Barry is in P7 and has difficulties with handwriting and spelling.

-Image of handwriting
+Example of pupil handwriting

 There was a desktop computer in the classroom, but using it required Barry to leave his peer group and go to the back of the room, which did not help him to participate in class.